Set Access Control for the AAD application

-A user will need to provide Access Control to the AAD Application for it to manage the user’s Azure Services (App Services, DNS Zone and Key Vault).
+A user will need to provide Access Control to the AAD Application for it to manage the user’s Azure Services (Key Vault, DNS Zone and App Services).

-Go to Azure subscriptions, and open the subscription
+Go to Azure Subscriptions, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services

 In the subscription, click on ‘Access control (IAM)’ and add a new role assignment